Shapoorji Pallonji Group: Other works

 The Shapoorji Pallonji has also had a brief involvement with Bollywood.
 Released in 1960, K. Asif's Mughal-e-Azam was funded by the group with a budget of ₹ 1.5 crore, which made it the most expensive Bollywood film till then and a record it held for many years.
 More than four decades later, the group funded a digital remastering of the film at a budget of ₹5 crore, which was released on 12 November 2004.
 Shapoor Mistry, grandson of Shapoorji Pallonji Mistry, thought it a fitting tribute to complete his grandfather's unfinished dream of colourising the film, especially as the original was produced by his grandfather.
 In 2016, Shapoorji Pallonji Group, in association with the National Centre for the Performing Arts (India), co-produced Mughal-e-Azam, a Broadway-style musical directed by Feroz Abbas Khan, and based on the 1960 Bollywood film Mughal-e-Azam.

 Key people

-Shapoor Mistry

 Shapoor Mistry is an Indian businessman who inherited the group in December 2012, succeeding his brother Cyrus Mistry, who left to lead the Tata Group.
 Forbes ranked Mistry #332 in their 2023 World's Billionaires List, totaling $7 billion in net worth.
-In October 2024, Mistry and his family were ranked 13th on Forbes list of India’s 100 richest tycoons, with a net worth of $20.4 billion.
+In October 2024, Mistry and his family were ranked 13th on Forbes list of India's 100 richest tycoons, with a net worth of $20.4 billion.